Cambodian People's Party: Heng Samrin's leadership (1981–1991)

-Hun Sen's leadership (1991–present)
+Hun Sen's leadership (1991–2023)

-In 1991, the party was renamed Cambodian People's Party (CPP) during a United Nations-sponsored peace and reconciliation process.
+In 1991, the party was renamed to the Cambodian People's Party (CPP) during a United Nations-sponsored peace and reconciliation process.
 Politburo and the Secretariat to enter into the new Standing Committee, Chea Sim as President and Hun Sen as Vice-president.
-Despite being rooted in socialism, the CPP was not ideologically blind.
-In fact, it has always adopted a pragmatic approach in order to keep power.
-For instance, the CPP played an indispensable role in Cambodian peace negotiation process, which led to the signing of the Paris Peace Accords on 23 October 1991 and the creation of the second Kingdom of Cambodia.
+Despite being rooted in socialism, the party adopted a pragmatic approach in order to keep power.
+For instance, the CPP played a major role in Cambodian peace negotiation process, which led to the signing of the Paris Peace Accords on 23 October 1991 and the creation of the second Kingdom of Cambodia.
 The CPP ousted Nodorom Ranariddh in a coup in 1997, leaving the party with no serious opposition.
 Thirty-two people died in the coup.

-Under the leadership of the CPP, Cambodia has been transformed from a war-torn country to a lower-middle-income economy in 2016.
-It aims to turn Cambodia into a higher-middle-income country by 2030 and high-income country by 2050.
+Under CPP rule, Cambodia transitioned into a lower-middle-income economy in 2016.
+The party aims to turn Cambodia into a higher-middle-income country by 2030 and high-income country by 2050.
 Ideologically, an increasing number of CPP senior leaders claim that the Cambodian ruling party has adopted a centrist position.
-They believe that it is the middle path between extreme capitalism and extreme socialism, with the emphasis on the values and principles of social market economy in which free market economy goes hand in hand with social and environmental protection, and the promotion of humanism guided by Buddhist teaching.
+They believe that the CPP presents a middle path between capitalism and communism, with emphasis on the values and principles of social market economy along with social and environmental protection, and Buddhist humanism.
 However, academics such as John Ciorciari have observed that the CPP still continues to maintain its communist-era party structures and that many of its top-ranking members were derived from KPRP.
 Also, despite Hun Sen being only the deputy leader of the party until 2015, he had de facto control of the party.
-Prime Minister Hun Sen has continued to lead the party to election victories after the transition to democracy.